Home

 Using these types of keywords — especially in your titles — helps search engines bolster your site’s rankings when a member of your target audience is doing the searching.

-Keywords Based on Customer Intent
+Keywords Based on Search Intent

 When customers start an internet search, they have a specific intent in mind.
 They might be looking for information about a topic, they may be looking to buy a product, or they may be looking to locate a specific type of company.
 Keeping this in mind, you can target customers with specific intents when you use certain types of keywords.